FRM9640 – NFIF - Pharmacoepidemiology Study Design and Manuscript Writing

 This course will provide a continuously supervised research experience that teaches students the major steps to the preparation and presentation of a hypothesis-based pharmacoepidemiology research study.
 Students will choose a research question that can be evaluated, using epidemiologic methods, from a dataset that has already been assembled.
 Through a combination of workshops, written assignments, oral presentations, and peer critiques, students will learn the skills needed to develop the research question into a testable hypothesis, to test the hypothesis through secondary data analysis, and to write the results in the form of a publishable article for a scientific journal.

-- you can conceptualize and conduct an association/risk factor pharmacoepidemiology study, including identifying gaps in the literature, formulating a research question, developing a testable hypothesis, identifying and accounting for possible biases, developing an analytic plan, analyzing data, and presenting and interpreting the results.
+- you will be able to conceptualize and conduct a descriptive drug-utilization pharmacoepidemiology study, including identifying gaps in the literature, formulating a research question, developing an analytic plan, analyzing data, and presenting and interpreting the results

-- you will have improved current skills for structuring and writing a pharmacoepidemiology manuscript in the IMRAD style.
+- you will be able to structure and write a scientific manuscript in the IMRAD style.

 This is a small seminar course optimized for 8-12 students.